 Students who started Navigate Math below grade level gained an average of 2.8 grade levels of math per year with this approach, as measured by the NWEA MAP.
 Several teachers across four LPS schools began using the math approach with the same successful results, whether they were veteran or new teachers.

-US foundations spent more than $67 billion on education programs in 2017.
+Foundations in the United States spent more than $67 billion on education programs in 2017.
 Funders license Mission Control for a single data dashboard that gives them immediate information to compare programs, resources, and outcomes of their philanthropic spends.
 Revenues from annual license fees for Mission Control help sustain the Navigated Learning Collaborative's mission.

 Additional billions are spent annually on education technology, and this investment is expected to increase worldwide.
 Navigator is an intelligent, cost-effective solution for tech partners to license and integrate into their apps.
 Tech partners pay a one-time implementation cost and annual license fees of $1/user/year.

-Members of the NLC are self-funding the co-creation of Navigator.
+Members of the Navigated Learning Collaborative are self-funding the co-creation of Navigator.
 This collaboration continually refines and develops the capability and user experience of Navigator for all stakeholders.

 Some of our tech partners and how they are integrating Navigator.